-But how about we take a moment and look at what is often the overlooked aspects of this terrible government structure.
+But how about we take a moment and look at what are often the overlooked aspects of this terrible government structure?

 Without further ado: